Stream Fredo's 'Independence Day' Album f/ Headie One, Potter Payper, Clavish & More

 At this point in his career, Fredo could have had some the biggest artists in the world feature on the album—he recently featured in an ad for Drake’s NOCTA x Nike line—but he kept it super UK, with each guest carefully considered.

 Album highlights include the bar-heavy “Freestyle”, which shines purely because Fredo’s freestyle is better than most tracks rappers spend days making.
 Equally, the RyLouis-produced bouncy ode to trapping, “Bad Boy”, opens like a punch to your eardrum in the best way possible.
-“Flowers and the Snow” is also a highlight: produced by S Finesse Beats & KP Beatz, Fredo switches things up to deliver a sermon on his time in the streets, struggles, and eventual come-up.
+Produced by S Finesse Beats & KP Beatz, “Flowers and the Snow” is another gem, which sees Fredo switch things up to deliver a sermon on his time in the streets, his struggles, and that all-important come-up.
+Showing growth on every level, this is a project Fredo should be extremely proud of.